brycie-boy/The_Cosmos/Conceptualization.md

-## Form #🧠
+## Conceptualization #🧠

-Form, one of [[The five aggregates]], is defined as the physical component of sentient experience.
-The cause and condition for the manifestation of form is [[The four nutriments of life]].
+Conceptualization, one of [[The five aggregates]], is defined as the identification and labeling of things by their distictive marks and features.
+The cause and condition for the manifastation of conceptualization is contact between the internal and external [[Six sense bases]].

 ___